Alluxio/alluxio/docs/en/api/POSIX-API.md

 {% endcollapsible %}
 {% endaccordion %}

-#### Configure Mount Point Options
+#### FUSE Mount Point Options

 You can use `-o [mount options]` to set mount options when launching the standalone Fuse process.
 If no mount option is provided or Fuse is mounted in the worker process, the value of alluxio configuration `alluxio.fuse.mount.options` (default: no mount options) will be used.

 If you want to set multiple mount options, you can pass in comma separated mount options as the